Editorial Standards

 What Form 8883 Reports, Asset Classes and Values

 You are assigning fair market value to the IRS classes, then flowing the residual to goodwill and going concern, which live in Class VII.
-Tangible property generally sits in Class V. Section 197 intangibles like workforce, customer lists, and noncompetes sit in Class VI.
+Tangible property generally sits in Class V. Section 197 intangibles like workforce, customer lists, and noncompetes sit in Class VI, and for tax they amortize ratably over a fixed 15-year period from the month of acquisition, regardless of any shorter book or contractual life.
 The instructions spell out the classes and set the order of operations for increases and decreases later.

 - Class V often includes buildings, land improvements, and equipment.